AlexdelCarmen/four-card-feature-section/README.md

 ## My process

-Began by creating the HTML structure for the component, then I styled, first for mobile devices.
-Once the mobile layout was done, I created the JS script to show/hide the social media icons upon pressing the share icon.  lastly I created the media query to create the desktop layout.
+As usual, I created the HTML structure first, next I added some custom CSS styles, then proceeded to style the mobile layout for the website.
+I ended with making a simple media query to support desktop layouts.
 ### Built with

 - Semantic HTML5 markup